-In-person tutorial sessions will be run by TAs on Thursdays at 1-2pm in HS 610.
+In-person tutorial sessions will usually be run by TAs on Thursdays.
+Tutorials will be held completely in-person in the course calendar location during the Thursday course calendar times almost weekly.

 Weekly TA tutorials help you actively work with difficult course material and hone your problem-solving skills to deepen your understanding of course concepts.
 The TA will go over problems related to the course material, so they present the perfect opportunity for you to get more practice engaging with economic models and concepts presented during lectures.
 Some of the tutorial questions will be posted in advance.
 To make the most out of tutorials, watch the week's lectures and complete the readings (if you choose to do the readings), as well as attempt the tutorial problems before you attend the tutorials.